KrithikaVijayakumar/KrithikaVijayakumar/README.md

 Hi, I’m Krithika Vijayakumar 👋

 About Me:
-- As a Senior Analyst at Accenture, I enhance customer experience through Pega platform development, Cloud Technologies and provide Direct-to-Consumer analytics.
+As a Senior Analyst, my work revolves around enhancing customer experiences through innovative Pega platform development, Cloud Technologies and delivering impactful Direct-to-Consumer analytics.
+I thrive on delving deep into data analytics, crafting successful product launch strategies, and optimizing Analytical KPIs.
+My Master of Science in Computer Information Systems has enriched my expertise, allowing me to stay at the forefront of information assurance and enterprise-level solutions.

--
+What I'm Interested In:
+- **Data Transformation & Visualization**: I love transforming raw data into actionable insights.
+Using tools like Power BI, Tableau, and Looker, I create analytics dashboards that drive strategic decision-making.
+- **Building Robust Pipelines**: Working with Apache Airflow and Python, I build data pipelines that ensure smooth and efficient data flow.
+- **Distributed Systems**: I'm fascinated by the power of distributed systems like Hadoop and Spark, which I use to process large-scale datasets.
+- **Cloud Computing**: Leveraging the capabilities of Azure, and AWS.
+I ensure that solutions are scalable and secure.

+#### Currently Learning:
 Skills:
 - **Data Transformation & Visualization**:
   - Transforming business logic by pulling data from relational databases and feeding it to Data warehouses.